AckerlyXu/heima/articles/redis-cache/cache-configure.md

 Click **OK** to save the persistence configuration.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > Redis data persistence is only available for Premium caches.
-For more information, see [How to configure persistence for a Premium Azure Redis Cache](/documentation/articles/cache-how-to-premium-persistence/).
+For more information, see [How to configure persistence for a Premium Azure Redis Cache](./cache-how-to-premium-persistence.md).
 >
 >

 ### <a name="schedule-updates"></a> Schedule updates
 The **Schedule updates** blade allows you to designate a maintenance window for Redis server updates for your cache.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > The maintenance window applies only to Redis server updates, and not to any Azure updates or updates to the operating system of the VMs that host the cache.
 >
 >